Blog | Personal Finance

 Tax Loopholes for Millennials

-USA Today reports “a survey of 1,600 U.S. adults found that 80% of taxpayers’ ages 18-34 (the millennial generation) who filed taxes last year and plan to file this year say they’re fearful about some aspect of preparing their taxes.
-That’s the highest of all age groups.
+In 2016, USA Today reported “a survey of 1,600 U.S. adults found that 80% of taxpayers’ ages 18-34 (the millennial generation) who filed taxes last year and plan to file this year say they’re fearful about some aspect of preparing their taxes.
+That’s the highest of all age groups.”

 You might be wondering, “What does the government want?”
 The government wants people who create jobs and people to provide affordable housing—entrepreneurs and real estate investors.